 It is also advisable to enter into written contracts with any joint controllers you have arrangements with.
 This is not an explicit requirement GDPR requirement, but it is our recommendation.
 Joint controllers are covered by Article 26, which doesn’t mandate a contract, but joint controllership gives rise to responsibilities and obligations which should ideally be agreed upon between the parties.
 Having a contract in place will help clarify the respective roles of the joint controllers and demonstrate a good level of data protection accountability.

 Article 32 of the GDPR requires organisations to implement appropriate technical and organisational measures to protect personal data.
 Technical measures cover, as the name suggests, technical controls used to mitigate information security risks.
-These will commonly include encryption, least privilege access management, strong user authentication and authorisation, anti-malware software, perimeter security controls (such as firewalls) and security assurance activities potentially including vulnerability scanning and penetration testing.
+These will commonly include encryption, least privilege access management, strong user authentication and authorisation, anti-malware software, perimeter security controls (such as firewalls) and security assurance activities potentially including vulnerability scanning and penetration testing services.

-Organisational measures cover the non-technical controls that should be implemented including policies, procedures, awareness training, having defined security roles and responsibilities, identifying and managing security risks and performing non-technical assurance activities including incident response exercises and security auditing.
+Organisational measures cover the non-technical controls that should be implemented including policies, procedures, GDPR awareness training, having defined security roles and responsibilities, identifying and managing security risks and performing non-technical assurance activities including incident response exercises and security auditing.

-Again, ensuring you have evidence of all the security measures you implement is key for satisfying the accountability principle.
+Again, ensuring you have evidence of all the security measures you implement is key to satisfying the accountability principle.
 For example, in terms of data protection awareness training, you should keep a register of who attended and when, together with a copy of the training material, proof that the learning was tested and that each member of staff achieved satisfactory results.